Salzburg specialties

 Book your hotel in Salzburg here

-In these hotels you can not only stay well, but also eat well:
+In these hotels you can not only sleep well, but also eat well:

 - The Hotel Schloss Moenchstein* not only offers a fantastically beautiful location, but also a gourmet restaurant that has been awarded four toques by Gault Millau and has a Michelin star.